 This spaniel remains true to his heritage as a hunter and is often found in the fields.
 He moves at a mild pace and possesses endurance and perseverance.

 These are characteristics that make him a good companion for people who might not be hunters but enjoy long walks or hikes with a nature-loving dog.

 If he’s not used as a hunting dog, he’ll be satisfied with backyard prey like butterflies, birds, and insects.

 The Sussex Spaniel stands out among spaniels because of his voice.
-His talkative tendency carries over out in the field and in his home life.
+His talkative tendency carries over out in the field and his home life.